Updated January 2021

-The best viewing platform in Tallinn sits above the city.
+One of the best viewing platforms in Tallinn sits above the city.
 You can get a glimpse out to the water and see the medieval walls that circle around the city from Patkuli Viewing Platform.
 During the day, the crowds do come and go, so be patient to grab a spot to view out.

-This creative city in Tallinn is just outside the city and you can easily walk to it.
+This creative city in Tallinn is just outside the city and you can easily walk to it from the old town.
 This area is incredible for seeing pop-up shops, street art, local designers, and grabbing a bite from a food truck.

 Local beer is one of the best things to try when visiting Tallinn.
-You’ll find beer at almost every restaurant but if you’re looking to visit something more unique, head just outside of the old town to St. Vitus where you can try craft beers from all over Estonia.
+You’ll find beer at almost every restaurant but if you’re looking to visit something more unique, head just outside of the old town to the neighborhood of Telliskivi.